LinwoodDev/Setonix/docs/src/content/docs/community/nightly.md

 :::warning

-Do not use the nightly version of Quokka for production.
+Do not use the nightly version of Setonix for production.

 :::